Asuka Sumi is a violinist based in Leeds and specialising in historical performance practice.

 Under the guidance of her father, the violin pedagogue Yasuro Sumi, she began to study historical performance on period instruments, subsequently obtaining degrees from the Tokyo National University of Fine Arts and Music.
 From 2009, she studied at the Conservatorium van Amsterdam with Lucy van Dael and obtained her Master degree in 2014 under Sophie Gent.

-She has been active as a member of period instrument orchestras under the baton of Herve Nique, Enrico Onofri, Amandine Bayer, Sigiswalt Kuiken and Paul McCreesh.
+She has also been active as a member of period instrument orchestras under the baton of Herve Nique, Enrico Onofri, Amandine Bayer, Sigiswalt Kuiken and Paul McCreesh.

 鷲見明香 (すみ・あすか)バロックヴァイオリン